USNavalResearchLaboratory/turboWAVE/docs/core-install.rst

 ----------------

-Linux distributions typically have a native package management system, which we will use to install the compiler and other components we need.
+Linux distributions typically have a native package management system, which we use to install the compiler and other components we need.
 The package management system grabs software from internet repositories, and importantly, checks whether the software depends on or conflicts with some other software.
 If there is a dependency, the system is supposed to grab the whole hierarchy